anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The voucher syntax is described in detail by {{RFC8366}}. {{MASA-vr}} shows an example of the contents of a voucher.

 ~~~~
-# The MASA issued voucher in general JWS serialization syntax
+# The MASA issued voucher in General JWS Serialization syntax
 {
   "payload": "BASE64URL(ietf-voucher:voucher)",
   "signatures": [